-If you, or someone you know is experiencing homelessness, please contact Dr. Kristin Humphries, Homeless Educational Liaison at (309) 792-2887, extension 1.
+If you, or someone you know is experiencing homelessness, please contact Brian Stombaugh, Homeless Educational Liaison at (309) 865-6914, extension 1710

 Homeless children and youth have the right to a free, appropriate, public education.
 The McKinney-Vento Homeless Assistance Act of 2001 (Title X, Part C of the No Child Left Behind Act.
 Sec 725) guarantees that right for our homeless children and unaccompanied youth.